1

 You can also earn interest on other supported currencies in your account:

-Trading 212 interest landing page
+Trading 212 interest rates

 Trading platform